Internet Service Providers

 3. Trinity

 For several years the site was primarily updated and maintained on a PowerBook G3 (FireWire) 500-MHz laptop called “Trinity.”
-Trin has 384 MB of RAM, a 30 gig hard drive, and a high degree of portability and connectivity.
+Trin had 384 MB of RAM, a 30 gig hard drive, and a high degree of portability and connectivity.
 More often than not Trinity ran a dual display with its own 14.1″ LCD display and a Princeton EO90 19″ CRT monitor.
 [UPDATE: The Princeton went down in an exciting shower of sparks, afterwhich the dual display ran on a 15″ Compaq MV720 CRT.]
 Trin has an Adaptec PowerDomain SlimSCSI 1480 Cardbus interface which allows it to hook up to a UMAX S-6E 4800 dpi (interpolated) color scanner and a 1 GB removable cartridge Iomega Jaz drive.
 Trinity uses a built-in 802.11b wireless Airport card to connect to an Apple BaseStation which in turn is ethernetted to a Motorola 4200 cable modem linked to Comcast’s high speed Internet service.
-Erin begun using as her school computer in 2005; Trin has since been sold and continues to be an active, viable Mac.]
+Erin begun using as her school computer in 2005; Trin has since been sold.]

 4. Mystic